nicolasLepy/WeatherPrediction/Readme.md

 (Normaly, wind direction affects weather, but as wind is not yet implemented, this part is currently ignored)

-Finally, we obtain a number between 1 and 32, corresponding to the coming weather
+Finally, we obtain a number between 1 and 32, corresponding to the coming weather.

+This method will be replaced by the cloudiness and wind data that we will calculate ourselves.

 ### Predicting cloudiness